Citing

 RefWorks

-RefWorks is a web-based program that helps you manage your references, your sources.
+RefWorks is a web-based program that helps you manage your references, that is, your sources.
+With RefWorks, you can:

-- Import in-text citations and a list of references into text documents.
+- Insert in-text citations and a reference list into text documents.

 - Allow pop-ups.